Leaflet/Leaflet/FAQ.md

 #### Why is there still no feature X in Leaflet?

 First of all, did you check out the [Leaflet plugins page](http://leafletjs.com/plugins.html)?
-It lists about hundred plugins doing all kinds of crazy stuff, and there's a high possibility that is has what you're looking for.
+It lists about a hundred plugins doing all kinds of crazy stuff, and there's a high possibility that it has what you're looking for.

 Generally, we do our best to keep the Leaflet core small, lightweight and simple, focusing on _quality_ instead of _quantity_, and leaving all the rest to plugin authors.